cathymonkey/Unit-1/unit1.md

 ### Figure 1.
 Computer
 ![Computer](https://github.com/cathymonkey/Unit-1/blob/master/computer.jpg). *by Cathy, Isabel,Kien and Timur*

-The computer we design has a 1000w
+The computer we design consumes 1000w per hour which is much higher than usual.